A. & L. Tirocchi Gowns: Class and culture

-Anna cultivated a sense of affluence for her family, and especially toward her clients.
-As a seamstress – even one who ran her own business – she was firmly in the middle class of Providence.
-She worked to engender a sense of financial security for her family and gain respect.
+Anna projected an image of affluence to her clients while working to establish financial security and social standing for her family.
+Even as an independent seamstress running a dressmaking shop, she belonged to Providence's middle class.

 The Tirocchis had owned land in Italy, and Anna meant to achieve that status in Providence.
 During a period of good business, she bought a summer cottage at Narragansett Pier.
 She rented it out in the thirties and forties when custom business slowed.
 Even before this large purchase, though, she frequently invested in other properties in Providence.
 Her property on Broadway included lots on neighboring streets, which she rented to businesses for decades.
 In addition, she owned a gas station in Cranston and a restaurant on North Main.
 Anna managed most of the family's money with help from their bookkeeper.
 Dr. Cella submitted payments to them instead of keeping his practice financially separate.

 Laura Tirocchi at the time of her marriage to Dr. Louis J. Cella, 1915.

 Anna made yearly trips to Europe from 1924 until the thirties, primarily to Paris for business.
 While there, she attended shows by designers such as Lucien Lelong.
 She gained ideas and also returned with stories with which to regale her clients.
 With her Italian training, fancy home, and annual Parisian adventures, she was more worldly than most dressmakers.

 Because of this, Anna probably felt that she had some measure of an upper-class life, with her house and separate properties, but her clients certainly did not see her as a peer.
 Letters from clients reveal their double standards; they refer to her as ‘Our Anna’, rather than ‘Madame Tirocchi’, as she preferred.

 Anna Tirocchi held her business to the high standard she felt her work deserved, as her nephew Louis Cella Jr. and workers later attested.
 Most middle-class women would not have had the money to use a personal dressmaker in the first place, and Anna refused to serve the nouveau riche of Providence, believing that only those born to the upper class could truly appreciate her designs and work.

 She did make exceptions for notable members of her own community.
 She became a dressmaker for Mrs. Mariano Vervena, the wife of the Italian Consul in Providence, and for the daughter of her friend, Judge Antonio Capotasto.